learnedsystems/CEB/README.md

         print("     Predicate values: ", pred_vals[i][j])
 ```

-Next, we see how to access each of the sub-plans, and their cardinality
+Next, we see how to access each of the subplans, and their cardinality
 estimates.

 ```python